 The European Money Markets Institute encourages EONIA® users to accelerate their transition to the €STR – EONIA’s replacement rate – and to finalise without delay their phasing-out in the few months remaining before the benchmark’s planned cessation.

-EMMI recommends that users of EMMI Benchmarks (Euribor and Eonia) regularly assess that the Benchmark used is appropriate, suitable and relevant for the targeted market and put in place contingency provisions in case of benchmark discontinuation.
+The European Money Markets Institute (hereafter EMMI) advises users of EURIBOR® and EONIA® to regularly assess that the EMMI benchmark(s) they use is/are appropriate, suitable and relevant for the targeted market(s).
+EMMI also advises them to put in place their own contingency provisions in the event any of EMMI’s benchmarks are not available or in case of (temporary) benchmark discontinuation.